 Jim: Well, that's a good answer, but LeRoy, why'd you ask the question?

 LeRoy: Well, I was of course, interested in her.
 She was not only absolutely stunningly gorgeous, but she was in Greek class.
-So, that piqued my interest of this young lady probably has a great interest in God's Word, which I had a great interest.
+So, that piqued my interest of [the fact that] this young lady probably has a great interest in God's Word, in which I had a great interest.
 She might be a prospect for a future pastor's wife.

 Jim: So, you meant it for good and she took it for ill.